webel/scamwatch/README.md

 # ScamWatch

-> "We"" is actually _me_, Cookie.
+> "We" is actually _me_, Cookie.
 I'm not quite organised, yet, jumping between actively analysing scam networks and writing a pre-installation tool.
 Stay tuned.

 ## Exposing a Scam Network in Real Time